 Georgia Watch supports legislation that protects the professional licenses of student loan borrowers.

-Georgia is currently one of 15 states that can suspend the professional licenses of individuals who have fallen behind on their student loans.
+Prior to the passage of SB 214, Georgia was one of the 15 states that could suspend the professional licenses of individuals who have fallen behind on their student loans.
 Nationally, such licensing suspension laws were largely the result of a crackdown on delinquent borrowers throughout the 1980s and 1990s.
 The U.S. Department of Education recommended that states adopt these laws, and many did.
 It is certainly important to hold borrowers accountable, but this must be done responsibly.
 As it stands, this policy is counterproductive and essentially pushes workers into poverty.